 It’s simple to set up your practice in such a way that getting long term work takes as little effort and planning as possible.
 The key is to start the process as early as possible.
 Don’t forget to do the following:

+- Tap into your client’s network.
 Turning a small project into long term work doesn’t necessarily mean extending a small project.
 Sometimes it means proposing to work with your client on their other projects.
-A lawyer you designed a website for might be an aspiring motivational speaker, and you can help her get a new speaking website up and running.
-An entrepreneur who hired you for some development work might also be working with some non-profits in his spare time.
+A lawyer you designed a website for might be an aspiring motivational speaker, and you can help them get a new speaking website up and running.
+An entrepreneur who hired you for some development work might also be working with some non-profits in their spare time.
 If your client works or participates in other brands or organizations, even the smallest project can compound your work if applied to your client’s other endeavors.

 Long Term Work Leads to a Sustainable Freelance Business

 It might take a lot of initial planning and strategizing to know how you can turn small projects into long term work, but it’s always worth it.
 Once you find the right products and services that can bring in recurring revenue, you’ll bring in more income per client, and spend less time being tossed around by the feast-or-famine cycle.

 Editorial Note: This content was originally published in October of 2015.
 We're sharing it again because our editors have determined that this information is still accurate and relevant.

 Subscribe below and we’ll send you a weekly email summary of all new Business tutorials.
 Never miss out on learning about the next big thing.Update me weekly